 When you’ve won the League of Legends World Championships three times and are considered the best player to ever play the game, you can command an impressive salary.

-Lee "Faker" Sang-hyeok of SK Telecom T1 is the best League of Legends player ever, and the closest thing esports has to a household name.
-He has won countless titles since his professional debut in February 2013, including three world championships, one Mid-Season Invitational title, and multiple LCK regional titles under the SKT banner.
+Lee “Faker” Sang-hyeok of SK Telecom T1 is the best League of Legends player ever, and the closest thing esports has to a household name.
+He has won countless titles since his professional debut in February 2013, including three world championships, two Mid-Season Invitational titles, and multiple LCK regional titles under the SKT banner.

 So how much does a player like that make?